MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-advisor-teams-roll-out.md

 When your site is ready, add it to a channel in any team for quick and easy access.

-1. In Teams, go to the Deployment team, and then select the workload channel.
-For example, select **Chat, teams, channels and apps**.
+1. In Teams, go to the team, and then select a channel.
 2. At the top of the channel page, select **+** (**Add a tab**).
 3. Select **SharePoint Pages**, and then select **Add a page from any SharePoint site**.
 4. Paste the URL of your learning pathways site, and then select **Save**.